Upcoming changes in Rails rate limiter

 end

-Dynamic duration and window
+Dynamic limit and window

 class EmployeesController < ApplicationController